-3.1 The use of modern materials which are not complementary or appropriate to the existing palette of materials can erode the historic character and significance of the CA. Whilst a building should be of its time, some deference to the CA's original palette of materials will ensure continuity.
-Similarly, buildings of poor design have caused harm to the CA; the original characteristics of 19th and early 20th Century design must be respected to prevent further harm.
+- 3.1 The use of modern materials which are not complementary or appropriate to the existing palette of materials can erode the historic character and significance of the CA. Whilst a building should be of its time, some deference to the CA's original palette of materials will ensure continuity.
+Similarly, buildings of poor design have caused harm to the CA; the original characteristics of 19th and early 20th Century design must be respected to prevent further harm. - 3.2 The pressure for modern housing has led to infilling of plots on High Street and Bridge Street, often with insensitive designs which do not respond to the character of the CA.

 Development proposals should respond to and respect the unique character and appearance of the conservation area and its setting, and should be of appropriate scale, density, height, form, massing, layout, plot position, materials, colours, composition and detailed design.
 Any new development in the conservation area should be of high quality, in terms of design and materials used.
 Generally, all work to historic buildings, alterations and extensions, should positively respond to the original architectural style of the building, its setting and should enhance its traditional appearance.
 In considering any proposals reference should be made to the Placemaking Guide 2020.